ryantd42/NY-Legislative-Git/2023/A6889A-2023/bill.md

- name and address of the party serving the notice, or of  an  officer  or agent  thereof if such party is an association or corporation, and stat- ing that unless the party served applies to stay the arbitration  within twenty  days  after  such  service he shall thereafter be precluded from objecting that a valid agreement was not made or has not  been  complied with  and  from asserting in court the bar of a limitation of time.
+ name and address of the party serving the notice, or of  an  officer  or agent  thereof if such party is an association or corporation, and stat- ing that unless the party served applies to stay the arbitration  within twenty  days  after  such  service  [he]  SUCH PARTY shall thereafter be precluded from objecting that a valid agreement was not made or has  not been  complied  with and from asserting in court the bar of a limitation of time.
 Such notice or demand shall be served in the same manner  as  a summons or by registered or certified mail, return receipt requested.
+An application  to stay arbitration must be made by the party served within

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD10900-02-4
+ A. 6889--A  2

-An application to stay arbitration must be made by the party served within twenty  days after  service  upon  him  of  the  notice  or demand, or he shall be so precluded.
+ twenty days after service upon [him] SUCH PARTY of the notice or demand, or [he] SUCH PARTY shall be so precluded.
 Notice of  such  application shall  be  served  in  the  same manner as a summons or by registered or certified  mail,  return receipt requested.
-Service of the application may  be  made  upon  the  adverse

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD10900-01-3
- A. 6889  2

- party, or upon his attorney if the attorney's name appears on the demand for  arbitration or the notice of intention to arbitrate.
+Service of the application may be made upon the adverse party, or upon [his] SUCH PARTY'S  attorney if  the  attorney's  name  appears  on the demand for arbitration or the notice of intention to arbitrate.
 Service of  the  application  by  mail shall  be  timely  if  such  application is posted within the prescribed period.
-Any  provision  in an arbitration agreement or arbitration rules which waives the right to apply for a  stay  of  arbi- tration  OR  PRESCRIBES A MANNER OF NOTIFYING A PARTY OF AN INTENTION TO COMMENCE ARBITRATION THAT IS MORE BURDENSOME THAN THAT DESCRIBED IN THIS SECTION is hereby declared null and void.
+Any provision in an arbitration agreement or  arbitration  rules which  waives the right to apply for a stay of arbitration OR PRESCRIBES A MANNER OF NOTIFYING A PARTY OF AN INTENTION  TO  COMMENCE  ARBITRATION THAT  IS  MORE  BURDENSOME THAN THAT DESCRIBED IN THIS SECTION is hereby declared null and void.
   § 3.
 Subdivision (d) of section 7506 of the  civil  practice  law  and rules is amended to read as follows:
   (d)  Representation  by  attorney.
 A party has the right to be repres- ented by an attorney and may claim such right at any time as to any part of the arbitration or hearings which have not taken  place.
 This  right may  not  be waived.
-If a party is represented by an attorney, papers to be served on the party shall be served upon his attorney.
+If a party is represented by an attorney, papers to be served on the party shall be served upon [his] SUCH PARTY'S attorney.
  ANY AGREEMENT WHICH DISCRIMINATES  AGAINST  OR  PENALIZES  A  PARTY  FOR RETAINING THE SERVICES OF COUNSEL IN AN ARBITRATION IS NULL AND VOID.
   §  4.
 The civil practice law and rules is amended by adding three new sections 7513-a, 7513-b and 7517 to read as follows:
   § 7513-A. FEES AND EXPENSES OF ARBITRATION INITIATION.
-(A) (I) IN AN EMPLOYMENT OR CONSUMER ARBITRATION THAT REQUIRES,  EITHER  EXPRESSLY  OR THROUGH  APPLICATION  OF  STATE OR FEDERAL LAW OR THE RULES OF THE ARBI- TRATION PROVIDER, THAT THE DRAFTING PARTY SHALL  PAY  CERTAIN  FEES  AND COSTS BEFORE THE ARBITRATION CAN PROCEED, IF THE FEES OR COSTS TO INITI- ATE  AN ARBITRATION PROCEEDING ARE NOT PAID WITHIN THIRTY DAYS AFTER THE DUE DATE, THE DRAFTING PARTY IS IN MATERIAL BREACH  OF  THE  ARBITRATION AGREEMENT,  IS  IN  DEFAULT  OF THE ARBITRATION, AND WAIVES ITS RIGHT TO COMPEL ARBITRATION.
+(A) (I)  IN  AN EMPLOYMENT  OR  CONSUMER  ARBITRATION,  EXCEPT  AN ARBITRATION AGREEMENT INCLUDED IN  THE  TERMS  OF  A  COLLECTIVE  BARGAINING  AGREEMENT,  THAT REQUIRES,  EITHER  EXPRESSLY  OR THROUGH APPLICATION OF STATE OR FEDERAL LAW OR THE RULES OF THE ARBITRATION PROVIDER, THAT  THE  DRAFTING  PARTY SHALL  PAY CERTAIN FEES AND COSTS BEFORE THE ARBITRATION CAN PROCEED, IF THE FEES OR COSTS TO INITIATE AN ARBITRATION  PROCEEDING  ARE  NOT  PAID WITHIN THIRTY DAYS AFTER THE DUE DATE, THE DRAFTING PARTY IS IN MATERIAL BREACH  OF  THE ARBITRATION AGREEMENT, IS IN DEFAULT OF THE ARBITRATION, AND WAIVES ITS RIGHT TO COMPEL ARBITRATION.
   (II) AFTER AN EMPLOYEE  OR  CONSUMER  MEETS  THE  FILING  REQUIREMENTS NECESSARY  TO  INITIATE  AN  ARBITRATION, THE ARBITRATION PROVIDER SHALL IMMEDIATELY PROVIDE AN INVOICE FOR ANY FEES AND  COSTS  REQUIRED  BEFORE